kjk2010/AmpliPi-POE-Touchscreen/README.md

 - [x] Add mDNS resolution support so touchscreen can find amplipi.local

 #### Future features
+- Infrared receiver support to control volume level and mute on configured channel
+- Quick access buttons for controllable features, such as turning lights on and off
 - Touching album art should go to a full screen mode with only album art and metadata.
 When clicking anywhere on the screen in this mode, switch back to regular metadata mode.
-- Put metadata into sprites and scroll long titles
+- Put metadata into sprites to scroll long values
 - Add AmpliPi preset functionality
 - Screen time out options (PIR, touch, screensaver showing full screen only metadata?)
 - Switch to using SSE or WebSockets, whichever AmpliPi server offers, instead of spamming API